 The good news is that intention, respect, and thoughtfulness will increase your odds of having a meaningful experience—one that will fill the holes of an incomplete life and contribute to long-term growth and healing.

 For those of you looking to be professionally supported as you prepare for your next psychedelic experience, we encourage you to schedule a discovery call with us today.
-You can also learn more about who we [LINK to ABOUT] are and why we do this type of work.
+You can also learn more about who we are and our trip sitting services.
 At the end of the day, our goal is to ensure that everyone has a safe and meaningful psychedelic experience.